Country of origin: Iraq

 Zainab Salbi’s father was the personal pilot of Iraqi dictator Saddam Hussein.
 The family was always under close scrutiny.
 It was a fearful, suffocating way to live.
 When an offer of marriage came from a stranger living in the U.S., her mother saw it as the only way to find freedom and asked her to say yes.
 Salbi accepted.
 A few weeks after she arrived in the U.S. in 1990, Iraq invaded Kuwait, and Salbi lost all communication with her family and friends.

 Salbi’s life changed again in 1993 when she read about women in rape and concentration camps in Bosnia and Herzegovina.
 She was so moved she felt she must do something to help.
-Frustrated by the lack of action from relief agencies, Salbi and her new husband flew to Croatia on their own and spent months helping women survivors.
+Frustrated by the lack of action from relief agencies, Salbi and her second husband flew to Croatia on their own and spent months helping women survivors.
 One survivor of the rape camps who had lost her husband and children in the Bosnian War said, “I thought the world had forgotten us.”

 Out of that experience, Salbi and her husband launched Women for Women International.
 In 1995, a day before he signed the Dayton Agreement that ended the war in Bosnia, U.S. President Bill Clinton held a ceremony for Salbi and her husband.
 “I was only 25, but that’s when people stopped laughing at what I was trying to do,” Salbi said.

-Salbi is also the bestselling author of Between Two Worlds: Escape from Tyranny Growing Up in the Shadow of Saddam (2006), The Other Side of War: Women’s Stories of Survival and Hope (2006) and If You Knew Me You Would Care (2013).
-She was named by Newsweek and The Daily Beast as one of the “100 Extraordinary Women who Shake the World” and by Foreign Policy Magazine as one of the “100 Leading Global Thinkers,”.
+Salbi is also the bestselling author of Between Two Worlds: Escape from Tyranny Growing Up in the Shadow of Saddam (2006), The Other Side of War: Women’s Stories of Survival and Hope (2006), If You Knew Me You Would Care (2013) and Freedom Is an Inside Job (2018).
+She was named by Newsweek and The Daily Beast as one of the “100 Extraordinary Women who Shake the World” and by Foreign Policy Magazine as one of the “100 Leading Global Thinkers”.